mayo-nesso/google-job-artifact/README.md

 ![Job already created](ims/sc_9.png)

-And if everything goes well, we should see the green light after our test run:
+If everything goes well, we should see the green light after our test run:

 ![Job executed](ims/sc_10.png)